 My answer "NoI don't feel guilty at all"

 I paused, watched the look on her face, and then went on to explain.
+(Honestly I was kind of going for the shock value in my response)

 Here's what really surprises people.
 My husband feels the same way.